India: What is left of matrilineal societies in Kerala? | DW | 15.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-While a system of matriliny was previously widespread in the state of Kerala, just a few families are still keeping the practice of tracing inheritance through women.
+While a system of matriliny was previously widespread in the southern state of Kerala, just a few families still keep the practice of tracing inheritance through women.

 Aparna Gopinathan's (middle) family is still practicing a system of matriliny that was once common in Kerala